bmc/brizzled/id/77/index.md

             article.tag_string = ', '.join(article.tags)
             template_vars = {'article'  : article}
             self.render_template('admin-edit.html', template_vars)
+{% endhighlight %}

 First, it determines whether the article being edited is in the database or not; if not, it throws an exception, because it should never be invoked on a non-existent article.
 (If it is, we have a bug.)

 Next, it creates a comma-separated string from the list of tags, so the template can simply stuff that string into the tags edit box.

 #### Handlers that Process Forms

 The most complicated handler is the `SaveArticleHandler` class.
 Let's look at that one again:

+{% highlight python %}
     class SaveArticleHandler(request.BlogRequestHandler):
         def post(self):
             title = cgi.escape(self.request.get('title'))